elanatframework/Code_behind/doc/razor_syntax_reference_for_code_behind_framework.md

 +	<p>You don't do it.</p>}<b>
 ```

-In the code above, there is a character character (') and closing bracket (}) is closed in the same line.
-After that, the html character is written; The above code may give an unexpected error, so it should be written as below.
+In the code above, there is a character quote (') and closing bracket (}) is closed in the same line.
+After that, the html character is written; the above code may give an unexpected error, so it should be written as below.
 ```cshtml
 @if (IsTrue)
 {